|

 sci/fi-action movies, Jumper is made with the intention of

-showing off the idea and the technical possibilities it spawns, rather
+showing off the ideas and technical possibilities it spawns rather

-than exploring these possibilities from the confines of the story.
-This
+than exploring said possibilities from the point of view of the story.

-means that this is a film that won't work if you ask too many questions;
+That means that this is a film that won't work if you ask too many questions.

-structure as customary as this, your own fantasy will be more
+structure as customary as this, your own fantasy will likely be more

-challenging than the script by Goyer, Uhls and Kinberg.
-We're presented
+advanced than the script by the team of Goyer, Uhls, and Kinberg.

 thoughts on the matter.
-Whatever reach Doug Liman takes, it is purely
+Whatever reach director Doug Liman goes for, it is purely

 geographical.
 And the monotonous Hayden Christensen cannot breathe life

-enjoyable Jamie Bell, whereas Samuel L. Jackson once again makes as
+enjoyable Jamie Bell.
+In other roles, Samuel L. Jackson once again makes as

 little as he can out of another stock character.
 Dying his hair just isn't